 - This type of work is pretty sedentary—you’ve got to sit still to review files

 - Can be depressing or frustrating to review poor treatments and deal with upset patients

 - If dealing with red tape and details isn’t your jam, you may want to look elsewhere

 Large rehab companies often look for SLPs to transition into non-clinical roles in management and employee training.
-This can be at a facility or corporate level.
+This can be at a facility or corporate healthcare level.

 Because SLPs are communication specialists, we’re a natural fit to help with workplace culture and communication at the corporate level.

 Our SLP skill set already gives us a leg up on promoting effective communication between individuals and groups.
 What’s management if not being an effective communication facilitator?
 Truth: the best managers I ever had during my clinical tenure were all SLPs.